Always Be Prepared

 2. Tamarind sweet and sour chutney can be refrigerated as it stays well for a few months.

-9 thoughts on “Always Be Prepared
+9 responses to “Always Be Prepared”

-1. Hello Manjula Ji,
+5. Hello Manjula Ji,

 I am a big fan of your recipes although this is the first time I am putting my thoughts here.
 I have learned lot of sweets from your blog and was inspired to start my own blog.
 The tips you give time to time in your blog are highly useful.
 Looking forward to follow some more sweets from your blog this diwali.